-Next, it looks at whether any specific items were especially influential, by examining these values of the item were dropped.
+Next, it looks at whether any specific items were especially influential, by examining these values if the item were dropped.
+It shows each of the overall stats for each individual item.
 These are all make a fairly small change, mostly.
+This can be accessed directly using alpha(data)\$alpha.drop